Empowering and Inspiring Horse Owners to Care for Their Horse Naturally!

 - January 2017 completed Animal Naturopathy Consulting (A.C.A.N.)

 - February 2017 completed Animal Naturopathy Consulting- Equine Specific (A.C.A.N.)

 - March 2017- Certified in Animal Naturopathy by the American Council of Animal Naturopathy

 I have found my niche and passion in the horse industry!
 Promoting the health and wellness of horses through natural methods is what I enjoy and love to do.
 I look forward to helping you and your horse to maintain your horse's optimal health if no concerns are present or rebuild and promote your horse's health if symptoms of illness and dis-ease are present.
-You can find a large archive of horse health related topics on our blog, check out our online training programs, or work with me personally through a horse health consultation.
+You can find a large archive of horse health related topics on our blog, or click here to check out our online training programs.